From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Results

 Table~\ref{tab:results_summary} consolidates the principal recovered quantities, bootstrap confidence intervals, and errors for all nine domains.
 For each domain, both the drift and diffusion channels are reported where the physics admits a meaningful comparison.

 The bootstrap confidence intervals reveal a systematic structure across the nine domains.
-For absolute $\hat{\sigma}$ recoveries (C2, C3, C8, C9), the median is offset from the theoretical value by $0.2$--$6\%$, reflecting the $O(k/N + \Delta t)$ bias inherent to all non-parametric $k$-NN Kramers--Moyal variance estimators~\cite{BandiPhillips2003,Stanton1997}.
-This bias is approximately multiplicative and cancels in scaling exponents: the Van Kampen exponent (C5) is recovered with the bootstrap CI containing the theoretical value (error $0.38\%$).
+The two-level MZ corrector (Supplementary Materials, \S7.2) addresses the systematic $k$-NN estimator bias by decomposing it as a Mori--Zwanzig memory kernel with rank-2 tensor structure.
+For domains with detectable spatial-averaging bias (C3, C8, C9), the corrector reduces errors by $87$--$94\%$: C3 from $3.83\%$ to $0.25\%$ (Level~2 ensemble correction), C8 from $10.37\%$ to $1.33\%$ (Level~1 point-wise), and C9 from $107\%$ to $6.72\%$ (Level~1).
+For domains where the bias has no spatial-curvature component (C2, with constant $\sigma^2$), the corrector's fluctuation--dissipation gate correctly abstains (Supplementary Materials, Remark~7.3).
+For scaling exponents (C5, C7), the multiplicative bias cancels in the log--log slope regardless of correction.
 For deterministic domains (C1, C4, C6), the pipeline precision is so high that even sub-ppm offsets from the theoretical drift rate are detectable; the diffusion channel correctly identifies $\hat{\sigma}/\mathrm{signal} \ll 1$ in all cases.
 The drift channel has lower signal-to-noise ratio than the diffusion channel at comparable parameters, explaining the wider confidence intervals for drift-recovered quantities (C2, C7).